EXPERIENCED EXPERT PHYSICIAN INSTRUCTORS – SMALL CLASS SIZE – UNLIMITED LIFETIME SUPPORT

 What is a dermal filler (Restylane, Juvederm, Voluma, Bellafil, Radiesse) ?

 Dermal fillers are a variety of substances that can be injected to smooth out lines and wrinkles for cosmetic purposes.
 Fillers are also very popular for lip augmentation and facial contouring.
-The majority of fillers are made from a substance called hyaluronic acids (Has) that is chemically identical in all living organisms and hence do not need to be pretested in patients for allergy.
+The majority of fillers are made from a substance called hyaluronic acid that is chemically identical in all living organisms and hence do not need to be pretested in patients for allergy.
 Hyaluronic acids tend to retain and hold water avidly which is a very good property to plums and fill up facial lines.

 Other substance used for fillers include calcium hydroxylapatite (Radiesse), polymethylmethacrylate / PMMA (Bellafil, Artecol)